Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Analysis: Asymptotic Security

 Theorem~\ref{thm:conv} implies that the belief has a limit even if an intermittent attack is executed.
 Fig.~\ref{fig:belief_conv} depicts the distributions of the belief sequence when there exists an attacker.
 Owing to the model knowledge, if the adversary stops the attack at some time step then the belief is invariant, which is illustrated as the transition of the belief at $k=1$ in Fig.~\ref{fig:belief_conv}.
 Moreover, the expectation of the belief is non-decreasing over time as claimed by Lemma~\ref{lem:submar}.
 Thus, there exists a limit $\pi^{\tm}_{\infty}$ as shown at the right of Fig.~\ref{fig:belief_conv}.

 We next investigate the limit.
-An undesirable limit is $\pi^\theta_\infty=0$, which means that the defender is completely deceived.
-We show that this does not happen as long as the initial belief is nonzero.
-The following lemma holds. \begin{lem} Consider the game $\mc{G}_1$.
-If $\pi^\theta_0>0$ for any type $\theta,$ then $\log(\pi^\theta_k)$ with any basis converges $\Prob^s_\theta$-almost surely to an integrable random variable as $k\to\infty$ for any type $\theta$, strategy profile $s$, and consistent belief system $\pi$. \end{lem}
+An undesirable limit is $\pi^\theta_\infty=0$, which means that \emph{the defender is completely deceived.} We show that \emph{this does not happen as long as the initial belief is nonzero.} The following lemma holds. \begin{lem} Consider the game $\mc{G}_1$.
+If $\pi^\theta_0>0$ for any type $\theta,$ then $\log(\pi^\theta_k)$ with any basis converges $\Prob^s_\theta$-almost surely to an integrable random variable as $k\to\infty$ for any type $\theta$ and strategy profile $s$. \end{lem}

 Lemma~\ref{lem:log_submar} leads to the following theorem. \begin{theorem} Consider the game $\mc{G}_1$.
 If $\pi^\theta_0>0$ then